oscott/manifest/transitions.md

 Shift focus from all the items that need doing in a day to ensuring clarity in the moment within each phase of the day.
 Then the items can flow.
-Below is a list that breaks down the day into different parts. then each has an opportunity to become mindful of the transition into a different states.
+Below is a list that breaks down the day into different parts. then each has an opportunity to become mindful of the transition into a different environments requiring different states of mind.
+The purpose is to not take your state of mind from one to the other and to startafresh wit

 |Phase|Moment|